-As a result, the 2021 Notice of Benefit and Payment Parameters final rule slightly increases the required contribution percentage in 2021.
-For 2021, an individual qualifies for this affordability exemption if he or she must pay more than 8.27% of his or her household income for minimum essential coverage.
+The 2023 Notice of Benefit and Payment Parameters final rule slightly increases the required contribution percentage in 2023.
+For 2023, an individual qualifies for this affordability exemption if he or she must pay more than 8.17% of his or her household income for minimum essential coverage.